-That Philip Morris are less irritating to the nose and throat is not a claim.
-It is the result of a difference in manufacture, proved advantageous over and over again.
+That PHILIP MORRIS are less irritating to the nose and throat is not a claim.
+It is the result of a difference in manufacture, proved\ advantageous over and over again.

-But why not make your own tests?
-Why not try Philip Morris on your patients who smoke, and confirm the effects for yourself.
+But why not make your our tests?
+Why not try PHILIP MORRIS on your patients who smoke, and confirm the effects for yourself.